mosip/documentation/docs/contribution/README.md

-TODO from Sashi
+**TODO from Sashi**

-contribution guide
+contribution guide - dont have

-link to community
+link to community  - done

-raising issues&#x20;
+raising issues&#x20; - no process in place

-raising a pr
+raising a pr - tbd

 TODO: We should get the contributor agreement up and running in our system.